alphaKAI/squirrel4d/README.md

 * (Not yet) Translate Orignal C++ implementation into D(Not a merely translation, I'll translate as D way)

 # Contribution
-My English is probably wrong, if you find my mistake, please tell me freely.
 If you have some of question please ask me.

 # License